 According to the DHHS and USDA’s President’s Food Safety Working Group, approximately 50 cents of every food dollar in the US is spent outside the home.
-With the knowledge that restaurants and ready to eat meals offer very few whole-grain options, dietitians and healthcare professionals urge Americans to increase whole-grain consumption at home.
-You can find a list of what is and what is not a whole grain in this previous post.
+With the knowledge that restaurants and ready-to-eat meals offer very few whole-grain options, dietitians and healthcare professionals urge Americans to increase whole-grain consumption at home.
+In this previous post, you can find a list of what is and what is not a whole grain.

-When selecting whole grain foods for home consumption, there are essentially three areas you can examine at to determine whether or not a food is a good source of whole grain:
+When selecting whole-grain foods for home consumption, there are essentially three areas you can examine to determine whether or not a food is a good source of whole grain:

 - Ingredient list: Look for the word “whole” in the first ingredient in the ingredient list; ingredients are listed in order by weight

 - Dietary fiber: Look for foods that have 3 grams of fiber or more per serving (typically every 100 calories or 1 oz.)